-- 1. If you wanted two m/2 sequences, then the backtrace part of subsetSum.c could easily be modified.
+- 1. If you wanted two sequences summing to m/2, then the backtrace part of subsetSum.c could easily be modified.
 By finding one subsequence that sums to m/2, the remaining elements would be another subsequence that sums to m/2.
 Similarly, your program should use dynamic programming to find two subsequences that each sum to m/3 and then take the leftover values as the third subsequence.
 Thus, this is a two-dimensional DP situation, not one-dimensional like ordinary subset sums in Notes 7.F. - 2.
-Your code should include a comment indicating the asymptotic worst-case time in terms of m and n. - 3.
 Dynamic programming is the only acceptable method for doing this lab.